11 most charming coastal towns in New England: Maine, Massachusetts, and more

 You can’t beat Narragansett Beach for a relaxing day, but it’s not the only option if you’re headed to Narragansett.
 Walk along the cliffs to the Point Judith Lighthouse for some great views.
 Catch the ferry to Block Island, which runs several times an hour all summer, to explore the seven-mile long spit of land just off the coast for a day trip.
 For dinner, stop at one of the best clam shacks in New England, Monahan’s Clam Shack by the Sea

-Where to Stay in Narragansett
+Where to stay in Narragansett

 Rent a clapboard house of your own for an easy and relaxed vacation in Narragansett, or stay overnight at Block Island, where you can get your own charming room at the Darius Inn or the Victorian Hotel Manisses.